Seeding a New Lawn

 Preparing the Site

-The first step in planting a new lawn is the establishment of the rough grade.
+The first step in planting a new lawn is establishing the rough grade.
 Remove construction debris, then fill in low spots and level off high areas.
 The ground should slope away from the foundation of the house, driveway, and sidewalks.
 The rough grading should be done well in advance of seeding to allow settling to occur.

-At least 4 to 6 inches of good soil are needed to establish a lawn.
+At least 4 to 6 inches of good soil is needed to establish a lawn.
 If necessary, bring in additional topsoil or organic matter.
 Be sure the topsoil or organic matter is weed-free.
 Incorporate the additions such as topsoil, organic matter, and fertilizer into the top 6 inches of soil.
 Tilling is often the most effective method.
 Do not till the area when the soil is wet.
 The soil is too wet when a handful of soil formed into a ball retains its shape when pressed with the thumb.
 The soil is ready to till when the soil ball crumbles.
-Be sure not to over till the soil, which will destroy soil structure and is undesirable.
+Be sure not to over-till the soil, as this will destroy soil structure and is undesirable.

 Rake the area to finish-grade just prior to seeding.